AI For Sump Pump Failure Calls

 Bad intake wastes scarce on call time

-Dispatch needs address, water level, pump status, backup power, discharge clues, pit access, basement access, photos if requested, and whether water has reached finished space before choosing the next step.
+Dispatch needs address, water level, pump behavior, backup power, discharge clues, pit access, basement access, photos if requested, finished-space impact, and timing pressure before choosing the next step.

 What public data says about this buying behavior